 Counselling – how can it work for you

-Through talking and sharing a person is helped to explore their thoughts, possibly difficult or painful feelings and related behaviours and thereby reach a clearer self- understanding.
-During this exploration the person is helped to find and use their inner resources and strengths so that they can cope more effectively with life by making appropriate decisions and taking relevant action.
+Through talking and self-reflection, a person can be supported to explore their thoughts, feelings and related behaviours and thereby reach a clearer self- understanding.
+During this exploration the client is encouraged to use their inner resources and strengths so that they can cope more effectively with life by making appropriate decisions and taking relevant action.
 There are many different types of counselling modalities.
-Many of our therapists work from an integrative or humanistic approach.
+Many of our therapists work from an integrative approach.
 This means that the counselling can be tailored to meet your specific requirements and unique individual needs.
-Some approaches of therapy include:

 The humanistic approach to counselling promotes individuality, positive regards with regards to its approach with clients- with the intention of enabling the client to evolve and potentially reach self actulisation through continuous self development.
 There are many different humanistic approaches such as the person centred approach, gestalt and transactional.